doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about querying and indexing in Dataframes.
 Tried a few problems but got very confused and mixed up.

 **Thoughts:**  Learning, forgeting and remembering is the part of the process I guess.
 Looking forward to tomorrow!

+# 100 Days Of Code - Log

+### Day 14: June 8, 2020

+**Today's Progress**: Tried some problems on querying, indexing  in Dataframes.
+Cleared most of the doubts I had yesterday and was able to implement them into a couple of datasets.

+**Thoughts:**  Gonna shift gears soon and try more challenging problems.